Skip to Content

 The exterior wall surface, in general, is the most expensive part of the building.
 We all know that exterior walls should protect us well from extreme temperatures and the elements.
 Saving money on insulation and materials will result in energy waste and high utility bills.

 The above drawing illustrates that building a small 900 SQ FT round house will require 14 FT fewer exterior walls than a 900 SQ FT square house.
-Imagine the difference if the rectangular house plan would consist of several squares and rectangles as most of the modern home plans usually do…
+Imagine the difference if the rectangular house plan consisted of several squares and rectangles, as most of the modern home plans usually do…

 Eli Attia states: